Jack Harold Jones: Regina Harrison

 On May 2, 1983, Regina Harrison, a 20-year-old college student, left her parents' home for a nightly bike ride in Hollywood's North Beach neighborhood, but failed to return home.
 Friends and family found her nude body in the woods in West Lake Park.
 She had been strangled to death and her body discarded.
 During the subsequent investigation, witnesses reported that they had seen the woman riding accompanied by a skinny, long-haired man on a black bike.

 There were no leads in the case for five months, until a detective from Fort Lauderdale, John Curcio, saw a program airing the case on TV.
 He had been a member of an investigative unit which had captured Ronald Henry Stewart, a serial rapist who had terrorized women in Broward County, Florida and Harrison County, Mississippi in the late 1980s, and took notice that Stewart resembled the suspect sketch, in addition to being in possession of a black bike at the time of his arrest.
-A witness who said they had seen Regina and her alleged killer on the beach pointed to Ronald as the man she had seen, and he was soon charged with Harrison's murder.
+A witness who said they had seen Regina and her alleged killer on the beach pointed to Stewart as the man she had seen, and he was soon charged with Harrison's murder.
+During questioning, Stewart confessed to the rapes, but not to the murder.
+He maintained his innocence in that case.
+Several factors pointed towards his innocence, including the fact that his fingerprints did not match those found at the crime scene.

 Fearing a death sentence and offered a sentence that could run concurrently to his rape sentences, Stewart had entered a plea of no contest and was given 50 years imprisonment in January 1985, to run concurrently with his other sentences for the sexual offenses.
-Although several factors pointed towards his innocence in the case, including the fact that his fingerprints did not match those found at the crime scene, Stewart confessed to the crime.
-He never repudiated the confession nor claimed it was coerced while serving his time.
-Stewart died behind bars from cancer in 2008.
+Stewart died in prison from cancer in 2008.